 Ladders are designed to be used as a means of getting to a workplace.
-They should only be used to work from for light, short-term work.
+Temporary staircases are to be used in place of ladders for access/egress wherever there is room to do so.
 Before a ladder may be used a suitable risk assessment is undertaken, recorded and briefed to all users.